jackcmac/aws-cloudathon/README.md

-# aws-cloudathon
-2018 AWS Cloudathon Project
+# AWS Cloud a thon project